brown-cs132-s13/labs/security/README.md

 First, you'll have to steal the password to an account in order to post to it.
 Use [a query with `UNION`](http://en.wikipedia.org/wiki/Set_operations_%28SQL%29#UNION_operator) to figure out the password in the information for the `jbieber` account shown at `/user/jbieber`.
 The constructed SQL is also printed in the server logs if you're having trouble.

+Note that only the first result is shown on the user's page.

 ### Practicing XSS

 Use that password and username to login to the application as `jbeiber`: